advanced-security/secret-scanning-review-action/README.md

 ## Secrets the action uses
 * [GITHUB_TOKEN](https://docs.github.com/en/actions/security-guides/automatic-token-authentication#permissions-for-the-github_token) with repo scope or security_events scope.
 For public repositories, you may instead use the public_repo scope.

+   * Unfortunately we cannot currently utilize the built in Actions `GITHUB_TOKEN` due to missing permissions on the `secret-scanning` api.
+Therefore you must generate a PAT with these permissions, add the token as as cret in your repository, and assign the secret to the env variable in the workflow.
+See [Granting additional permissions](https://docs.github.com/en/actions/security-guides/automatic-token-authentication#granting-additional-permissions)

 ## Environment variables the action uses
 * GITHUB_REPOSITORY = The owner / repository name.